0x1ED1CE/FPS/README.md

 # Fast Physics Solver
 ![LICENSE](https://img.shields.io/badge/LICENSE-MIT-green.svg)

 FPS is a lite 3D physics engine intended to be used for game development.
-It is NOT physically accurate to real-life scenarios and makes heavy approximations.
+It is NOT physically accurate and makes heavy approximations.

-The engine uses polygonal clipping for both collision detection as well as calculating the contact point and separation vector.
+This engine uses polygonal clipping for both collision detection and calculating the collision response.
+It does not rely on GJK/EPA or SAT.

+## TODO:
+- Rewrite it in C99.
+Originally written in Lua to be used with [LÖVE](https://https://github.com/love2d/love)
+- Add support for primitive convex shapes (sphere, cylinder, etc)
+- Constraints?

 ## License
 This software is free to use.
 You can modify it and redistribute it under the terms of the